-Advances in the QC field are staggering (see Figure 2-1).
+Advances in the QC field are staggering (see Figure 0-1Error!
+Reference source not found.).
 The rapid progress has led to recent demonstrations of quantum advantage^{8,9,10}.
 Quantum advantage is achieved when a programmable quantum device can solve a problem faster than the fastest known classical computer solution.
-In 2019, Google's Sycamore, a quantum computer based on superconducting qubits, took 200 seconds11 to perform a calculation that it had been thought would take 10,000 years on Summit, the world's most powerful supercomputer at that time (although this estimate was later revised to 2.5 days, or
+In 2019, Google's Sycamore, a quantum computer based on superconducting qubits, took 200 seconds11 to perform a calculation that it had been thought would take 10,000 years on Summit, the world's most powerful supercomputer at that time (although this